 Website designers have to make sure that their mobile website adheres well by the search engine optimization tactics as well.
 Creating a website that looks pretty but fails to serve the user need would be of no use.
 You will need to create something that meets the requirement of the clients and eventually helps in garnering revenues for the website.
-To make things more understandable, here is a list of the top questions that you should consider while evaluating your mobile-friendly website.

 Does it look good on different devices?